-If you didn’t manage to find a product that completely matches your requirements, then you will go with a customized one.
+If you don’t find a product that matches your requirements, you will choose a customized one.

 - How much are you willing to invest?

-- Is your investment short lived?
-Meaning that you’ll continuously need to push more money to enhance and expand your platform.
+- Is your investment short-lived?
+You’ll continuously need to push more money to enhance and expand your platform.

-Software is easy, finding the right partner is hard.
-Don’t let cost be the only factor in your choosing process, having a knowledgeable and helpful partner can make or break your solution.
+Software is easy, but finding the right partner is hard.
+Don’t let cost be the only factor in your choice.
+Having a knowledgeable and helpful partner can make or break your solution.

 Why do my team members still use excel & spreadsheets?

-More often than not; you’ve invested in a great solution and the team gave you amazing feedback.
-However, after a few months you find that your team is back to using spreadsheets again beside your beautiful software application.
+More often than not, you’ve invested in a great solution, and the team gave you fantastic feedback.
+However, after a few months, you discover your team is back to using spreadsheets again besides your beautiful software application.